The F Word (2013 film): Plot

-In Toronto, young Briton Wallace works a dead-end job and lives with his sister and nephew.
-He dropped out of medical school a year prior after catching his then-girlfriend making out with their professor and has since not been social.
+Wallace is a young Englishman in Toronto, working a dead-end job and living with his sister and nephew.
+He dropped out of medical school a year earlier after catching his then-girlfriend making out with their professor and has since not been social.
 He is convinced to attend his best friend Allan's party, where he meets Allan's cousin Chantry.
 That same night, Allan meets Nicole, and they become enamored with one another.

 Wallace and Chantry leave the party, and he walks her home, where he learns she has been in a relationship for years.
 Nevertheless, she gives him her phone number, but he decides against calling her.
 They later run into each other at a film theater and end up dining together.
 The two form an instant connection, discussing various topics, such as the Fool's Gold sandwich.
 They decide to become friends, and Wallace is soon invited to meet Chantry's boyfriend, Ben, a lawyer working for the United Nations.
 Ben winds up in the hospital after Wallace accidentally knocks him out of a window.
 At the hospital, Wallace and Chantry encounter Megan, his ex-girlfriend.
 Ben later moves to Dublin for six months for work, and Chantry continues her work as an animator.
 While Ben is gone, Wallace and Chantry's relationship continues to develop.
 Wallace struggles with his desire to tell Chantry how he feels, much to Allan's dismay.

 Allan and Nicole get married.
 After the reception, Chantry's younger sister, Dalia, tries to seduce Wallace in her car, but he does not reciprocate.
 Later, Wallace and Chantry join Allan and Nicole for a bonfire on the beach, and they decide to go skinny dipping.
 Allan and Nicole steal their clothes, forcing them to sleep naked together in a single sleeping bag.
 Feeling forced into an uncomfortable, intimate situation, they express anger with their friends.

 Feeling guilty, Chantry travels to Dublin to see Ben.
 She discovers Ben has accepted more work commitments that require him to travel frequently, and she decides to break up with him.
 Meanwhile, Wallace decides to go to Dublin to express his true feelings.
 He encounters Ben, who punches him in the face.
 He learns that Chantry has returned to Toronto and wants to meet.
 At a diner, Wallace tells Chantry about the trip and his feelings for her, and she responds unfavorably, informing him that she has accepted a work promotion and will be moving to Taiwan.

 Heartbroken, Wallace considers returning to medical school and moving on with his life; however, he decides to attend Chantry's farewell party, and they have a tearful goodbye.
 They finally admit to their mutual feelings after gifting each other Fool's Gold, and they kiss.

 Eighteen months later, Wallace and Chantry return home from Taiwan after becoming engaged.
 They marry and contemplate the rest of their lives while sitting on Wallace's rooftop.